djdarland/darland_philosophy/README.md

 I am having some trouble with predicates with varying number of arguments.
 (It's just complicated & tricky.) - NOW Solved

-Anyway I have decided on the following.
-Create 2 sets to repesent my ideas.
-1. using variable # of arguments (up to 2) - but not processed as lists.
-2. using variable # of arguments - but processed as lists.
+I am using variable # of arguments - but processed as lists.

-Also
-Predicates used with either will have no special suffix.
-Predicates for (1) will have "_A" suffix.
-Predicates for (2) will have "_L" suffix.

-I plan to implement 1 first (with up to 2 arguments - besides relation).
-It will help with planning - It is conceptually simpler.

-The 2nd I will do later - it is more compact & eligant.
-It will be able to handle any number of arguments.

-All above done.

 I've worked out Quine's case from pp. 145-146 of Word & Object.
 And more.

-Everything is still very early on.